 }

 Create a console application and add this class.
-In the main method take input from user on the number of sources that is going to be used for home loan evaluation and create tasks for each source to execute them parallely by calling HomeanAnalyzerAsync method.
+In the main method take input from user on the number of sources that is going to be used for home loan evaluation and create tasks for each source to execute them parallelly by calling HomeanAnalyzerAsync method.
 Finally print the output of home loan approval/rejection.
 Our Main method will look like below

 static async Task Main(string[] args)